- Nutritional Assistance Program

 An assistance unit that includes an adult whose needs are included on the grant who has received 60 months of assistance under TANF as is not eligible for assistance.

 Virginia's TANF program emphasizes personal responsibility.
 Participants may be provided with services such as job skills training, work experience, job readiness training, child care assistance, transportation and other work related expenses.
 TANF and TANF-UP has a work program component required for all non-exempt recipients.
-This work program is the Virginia Initiative for Employment Not Welfare (VIEW) program.
+This work program is the Virginia’s Initiative for Education and Work (VIEW) program.

 A program within TANF is Diversionary Assistance which is intended to prevent potential TANF recipients from becoming ongoing TANF recipients.
 If immediate intervention with short-term aid will resolve a 1-time emergency or crisis situation and prevent the need for ongoing TANF, the assistance unit may be granted diversionary assistance.

-TANF-Emergency Assistance may be provided to needy families with children who are eligible for TANF or are receiving TANF (including recipients whose TANF case is currently suspended due to a VIEW sanction), when the family has experienced a natural disaster or a fire which has destroyed items necessary for maintaining the household or the home itself.
-Natural disasters may include, but are not limited to, a tornado, hurricane, or flood.
+TANF-Emergency Assistance may be provided to needy families with children who are eligible for TANF or are receiving TANF (including recipients whose TANF case is currently suspended due to a VIEW sanction), when the family is facing eviction or has experienced a natural disaster or a fire that results in unmet needs for maintaining the household or the home itself, as long income eligibility is met.
+Natural disasters may include, but are not limited to, a tornado, hurricane, flood, a public health emergency, or any disaster as declared by the Governor.
 Persons need to apply for TANF to be screened for eligibility for this program.

 The immediate needs which can be covered include items such as food, shelter items, clothing, repair or replacement of household equipment which has been destroyed or rendered unusable and moving or storage of household equipment.
-The total amount granted to a family under the EA Program shall not exceed $500during any 1 period of 30 consecutive days in any 12 consecutive months.
+The total amount granted to a family under the EA Program shall not exceed $1500 during any 1 period of 30 consecutive days in any 12 consecutive months.
+Individuals applying for TANF-Emergency Assistance to prevent eviction must have received a Summons for Unlawful Detainer.

 Medicaid is an assistance program that pays medical service providers for medical services rendered to eligible individuals and/or payment of Medicare premiums for certain qualifying individuals.